craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/studio/navigating-main-menu.rst

 |

-:ref:`newIa-users-group-management` contains more information on managing users and groups.
+:ref:`users-group-management` contains more information on managing users and groups.

-.. _newIa-main-menu-tool-groups:
+.. _main-menu-tool-groups:

 ------
 Groups
 ------
-A group consists of a collection of users.  ``Groups`` lets the administrator manage groups, members belonging to a group, etc.  For more information on groups, see :ref:`newIa-groups-management`
+A group consists of a collection of users.  ``Groups`` lets the administrator manage groups, members belonging to a group, etc.  For more information on groups, see :ref:`groups-management`

 .. image:: /_static/images/system-admin/main-menu/main-menu-groups.webp
     :alt: System Administrator - Navigation Menu Groups